The Optimist (Anathema album)

-The Optimist is the eleventh album by rock band Anathema.
+The Optimist is the eleventh and final studio album by rock band Anathema.
 The album was released on 9 June 2017, through Kscope, three years after their last release, Distant Satellites.
 The idea for The Optimist originated from the cover artwork of the album A Fine Day to Exit (2001).
 The coordinates from the first track are pointing to Silver Strand beach in San Diego County, the location that is shown on the cover of A Fine Day to Exit.
 The Optimist won "Album of the Year" at the 2017 Progressive Music Awards.
 It is the final album featuring bassist Jamie Cavanagh before he left the band a second time in 2018.
 It was the band's second UK Top 40 success, peaking at #34.

 Background

 The album reportedly follows the concept of the band's 2001 release A Fine Day to Exit.
 According to band members Daniel and Vincent Cavanagh, the idea came from writing a narrative, culminating on what must have happened with the guy from that album cover.
 Vincent commented that "The guy who disappeared – you never knew what happened to him.
 Did he start a new life?
 Did he succumb to his fate?
 It was never explained.
 The opening track title is the exact coordinates for Silver Strand beach in San Diego – the last known location of The Optimist – shown on the cover of A Fine Day to Exit".
 The covers of both albums also show its narrative connections, as the former contains a car in an empty beach during the day, and the latter a car in a road at night.